base

 Bases: ABC

-An Agent is an abstraction that encapsulates mainly two components:
+An Agent is an abstraction that typically (but not necessarily) encapsulates an LLM.

 Source code in langroid/agent/base.py